Davorin Jenko

-Davorin Jenko (born Martin Jenko; 9 November 1835 – 25 November 1914) was a Slovene composer.
+Davorin Jenko (born Martin Jenko; 9 November 1835 – 25 November 1914) was a Slovene and Serbian composer.
 He is sometimes considered the father of Slovenian national Romantic music.
 Among other songs, he composed the melody for the Serbian national anthem "Bože pravde" ("God of Justice"), the former Slovenian national anthem "Naprej, zastava Slave" ("Forward, Flag of Glory!"), and the popular Serbian and Montenegrin song "Serbian Marseillaise".

 Biography

 Jenko was born in the Upper Carniolan village of Dvorje, in what was then the Austrian Empire, and baptized Martinus Jenko.
 After graduating from high school in Trieste, he went to Vienna, where he studied law.
 During his Viennese stay, he founded the Slovene Choir Society in Vienna, which was sponsored by the national liberal politician Valentin Zarnik.

-In 1862, he moved to the town of Pančevo in southern Vojvodina, Serbia, where he worked as the choirmaster of the local Serbian Orthodox Church.
-He later moved on the other side of the Austrian-Serbian border to Belgrade, where he worked as a composer in the Serbian National Theatre.
+In 1862, he moved to the town of Pančevo in southern Vojvodina, now in Serbia, but then in the Hungarian part of the Danube monarchy, where he worked as the choirmaster of the local Serbian Orthodox Church.
+He later moved on the other side of the border to Belgrade, where he worked as a composer in the Serbian National Theatre.
 Jenko was named among the first four members of the Academy of Arts of the Royal Serbian Academy of Sciences, named by King Milan I of Serbia on 5 April 1887.

 He lived in Serbia until 1897, when he moved to Ljubljana in his native Carniola.
 He died in Ljubljana, and was buried in the Žale cemetery in the Bežigrad district.
 In Belgrade, an international music competition is dedicated to Davorin Jenko.